The Power of Praise

-Did you know that you have the power to perk people up, appreciate their wonderful, unique selves, and make them feel good about what they're doing?
+We all love a little praise now and again.
+As a couples counselor and Denver marriage counselor, I have had countess couples admit to this!
+Did you know that you have the power of praise to perk people up, appreciate their wonderful, unique selves, and make them feel good about what they’re doing?
 And… that you have the power to make yourself feel that way about YOU, too?

 It’s as simple as noticing what you, and others, are doing right.

-Something I've learned from years of being a therapist, a life coach, and a couples counselor (as well as a wife, mom, colleague and friend) is this: Noticing, and commenting approvingly on positive behaviors not only makes you and others feel good, it also encourages more of the same.
+Something I’ve learned from years of being a marriage counselor, therapist, life coach, and relationship coach (as well as a wife, mom, colleague, and friend) is this: noticing and commenting approvingly on positive behaviors not only makes you and others feel good, it also encourages more of the same.

 When people feel bad about themselves, or like they’re always going to disappoint their partners, it’s nearly impossible to muster up the energy and try harder to do better.
 It feels like it doesn’t matter anyway, so why try?